jundalisay/spblist/content/en/research/descartes/philosophy/part-3/article-94.md

 They then easily stick together due to the inequality of their shapes.
 Sometimes, they form very large masses.

+These masses:
-These masses are contiguous to the inner surface of the sky, and adhere to the star from which they emerged.
+- are contiguous to the inner surface of the sky
+- adhere to the star from which they emerged.

 There, they resist the force of light and resemble those sun spots.